The Great Water Debate

 Who Uses What

 It is hard to see where all the water used in the state ends up.
-Below are some statistics about water usage in Utah that hopefully clears up some of the confusion.
+Below are some statistics about water usage in Utah that hopefully clears up some of the confusion about water used by agriculture versus residential areas.

 Utah Water Statistics Numbers Source